jasii/06-Boggle/docs/HOWTO.md

 extra bookkeeping because a single die may be used only once in a single word but multiple times to find different words.

-## Stage 1:  An optimized word list
+## Stage 1:  Quickly searching a word list

 Our main objective in the first stage of the project is to very quickly determine whether a sequence of letters like _ANT_ is a word